DTAAD: Dual Tcn-Attention Networks for Anomaly Detection in Multivariate Time Series Data: Experiments

 \subsection{Results and Analysis}

 Tables~\ref{tab:detection} and~\ref{tab:detection20} show the P, R, AUC, F1, AUC*, and F1* scores of DTAAD and baseline methods on nine datasets.
 Our model outperforms most of the baseline, both on the full dataset and on the training dataset with only $20\%$.
-Specifically, on the total dataset (\textit{i.e.}, the union of these nine datasets) compared to the mean of all comparison baselines, the F1 score for DTAAD improved by $8.38\%$, F1* score by $8.97\%$, AUC score by $1\%$, and AUC* score by $9.98\%$.
+Specifically, on the total dataset (\textit{i.e.}, the union of these nine datasets) compared to the mean of all comparison baselines (\textit{i.e.}, the arithmetic mean of the DTAAD model scores for the nine datasets is compared to the arithmetic mean of the respective scores of all other models when summed and then averaged), the F1 score for DTAAD improved by $8.38\%$, F1* score by $8.97\%$, AUC score by $1\%$, and AUC* score by $9.98\%$.

-Tables~\ref{tab:detection} and~\ref{tab:detection20} show the P, R, AUC, F1, AUC*, and F1* scores of DTAAD and baseline methods on nine datasets.
-Our model outperforms most of the baseline, both on the full dataset and on the training dataset with only $20\%$.
-Specifically, on the total dataset (\textit{i.e.}, the union of these nine datasets) compared to the mean of all comparison baselines, the F1 score for DTAAD improved by $8.38\%$, F1* score by $8.97\%$, AUC score by $1\%$, and AUC* score by $9.98\%$.
+On the complete training dataset, the DTAAD model outperforms most baseline models except for TranAD.
+For UCR and SMD datasets, TranAD achieves the highest F1 and AUC scores.
+On SWaT, TranAD achieves the highest F1 score (0.8143), while on WADI it attains the highest AUC score (0.8998).
+Similarly, on $20\%$ of the training dataset, the DTAAD model outperforms the baseline models on all datasets except for WADI, where OmniAnomaly performs well and achieves the highest AUC* score (0.7912) and the highest F1* score (0.1016).
+In summary, our model outperforms most of the baseline, both on the full dataset and on the training dataset with only $20\%$.